 We remember the courage of Denmark, as well as Albania, Bulgaria, and Finland, for their extraordinary efforts to protect their own Jewish communities.

-We remember the courage of thousands of Righteous Persons—whom we call, in Hebrew, Hasidei Umot Ha'olam—who risked their own lives that others might live.
+We remember the courage of thousands of Righteous Persons—whom we call, in Hebrew, Hasidei Umot Ha'olam—who risked their own lives so that others might live.

 We remember the millions of non-Jews—Poles and Russians, Roma and the disabled, political opponents and homosexuals—murdered under the relentless Nazi onslaught.